 Jim Brandstatter has been broadcasting since his graduation from the University of Michigan in 1972.

-An offensive lineman for Bo Schembechler’s Wolverines between 1969 and ‘72, “Brandy” played on two Big Ten Champion teams including the 1969 squad that upset #1 ranked Ohio State, and the unbeaten ‘71 Conference title holders.
+An offensive lineman for Bo Schembechler’s Wolverines between 1969 and ‘72, “Brandy” played on two Big Ten Champion teams including the 1969 squad that upset #1 ranked Ohio State, and the unbeaten ‘71 Conference Champs.
 Along the way, he participated in two Rose Bowls.

 Since 1987, Jim has also served as the NFL’s Detroit Lions color analyst on their state wide radio network.

-2012 will be his 26th year as the Lions analyst.
-His Play by Play partner for Lions broadcasts is friend Dan Miller of Fox 2 Detroit, TV.
+2013 will be his 27th year as the Lions analyst.
+His Play by Play partner for Lions broadcasts is 2013 Ty Tyson sportscaster of the year honoree and friend Dan Miller of Fox 2 Detroit, TV.

 ---Listen to Michigan Football on WWJ NewsRadio 950AM, Detroit.